 Rev Naomi Rosenberg

 As a young Christian I imagined myself possibly working for the church as a deaconess, but this dream did not happen as I married young, became a registered nurse and as soon as I graduated I had a family.
-I have three married children and ten grandchildren.
+I have three married children and eleven grandchildren.
 My nursing career spanned 30 years of general nursing and in the later years I specialised in paediatrics and asthma education.

 In 2003, I began studying theology with my husband, who was studying to be a Minister of the Word at Parkin Wesley College (SA).
 After completing our degrees we began our ministry in the southern part of the Yorke Peninsula in 2008.
 I was placed as a lay pastor assisting my husband in serving in the 10 churches in this area.
 After working a few months in this role, I attended a Ladies Fellowship Rally and Mrs Kath Stringer (the then SA President) talked on fulfilling your God-given dreams and visions, and this got me thinking about my earlier call (dream or vision) as a young person to be a deaconess (deacon), so that’s when I seriously started praying about a next step in my “faith journey”.